nanlovescan/nansheng.github.io/_pages/about.md

 - I gave an exciting talk in the APS March meeting 2022 on solving the double counting issue in quantum defect embedding theory (3/15/2022)!
 See the slides [here](/files/talks/Nan_Sheng_2022.pdf).
 I also contribute to Dr. Christian Vorwerk's talk on the application of the embedding theory to oxides.
 See the slides [here](/files/talks/Christian_Vorwerk_2022.pdf).
 - The paper [Green's Function Formulation of Quantum Defect Embedding Theory](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00240) has been published by Journal of Chemical Theory and Computation (6/1/2022)!
 It is aimed at solving the double counting issue in quantum defect embedding theory.
 - I gave an exciting talk as the end of my experience (8/13/2021)!
 See the slides [here](/files/talks/DLR%40CCQ.pdf).
 I will work remotely with colleagues to finish the project.
-- I just start an internship at Flatiron Institute, working with Dr. Olivier Parcollet, Dr. Jason Kaye and Dr. Kun Chen (6/3/2021).
+- I just start an internship at the Flatiron Institute, working with Dr. Olivier Parcollet, Dr. Jason Kaye and Dr. Kun Chen (6/3/2021).

 <!-- <script type='text/javascript' id='clustrmaps' src='//cdn.clustrmaps.com/map_v2.js?cl=080808&w=400&t=tt&d=9X1Xbrcys07GUNz45Vpjgqiu2YILGSbcTQHy4gGi42w&co=ffffff&cmo=3acc3a&cmn=ff5353&ct=808080'></script> -->